Medically Supervised Diet to Overcome Obesity, Los Angeles, CA | HLB

 How Does a Medically Supervised Diet Program Work?

 While enrolled in one of these diet plans, you will be allotted 800 calories a day and around 50 carbohydrates.
-To put that into perspective, the average American consumes around 3,600 calories and 250 carbohydrates each day.
+To put that into perspective, the average American consumes around 3,600 calories and 250 carbohydrates daily.
 Your doctor will have you eating around 20% of the average diet in calories and carbs.

-Take away that choice and eating becomes something you no longer have to think about.
+Take away that choice, and eating becomes something you no longer have to think about.
 The decision of what to eat has been made for you, making weight loss a simpler affair.

 Why So Few Carbs?

-Read our article: What to Expect from Your Weight Loss Surgery Consultation
+Read our article: What to Expect from Your Weight Loss Surgery Consultation.

 How to Get Placed on a Medically Supervised Diet?